nullpoetry/3d-voxel-CA-bytebeat-midi-babylon/README.md

 # 3d-voxel-CA-bytebeat-midi-babylon
-3D cellular automaton (CA) built with Babylon.js and React, rendering a 16x16x16 grid of platonic polygons (tetrahedron to icosahedron) with 5-bit states (0-31).
+3D cellular automaton (CA) built with Babylon.js and React, rendering a 16x16x16 grid with 5-bit states (0-31).
 Features a refined recursive Game of Life rule, bytebeat sonification, and MIDI control (Monome Arc, Launchpad Pro),

 # 3D Voxel CA with Bytebeat, MIDI, and Platonic Polygons (React)

 A 3D cellular automaton (CA) built with Babylon.js and React, rendering a 16x16x16 grid of platonic polygons (tetrahedron to icosahedron) with 5-bit states (0-31).
-Features a refined recursive Game of Life rule, bytebeat sonification, and MIDI control (Monome Arc, Launchpad Pro), optimized for iPad/Pixel 9 Fold.
+Features a refined new Game of Life rule, bytebeat sonification, and MIDI control (Monome Arc, Launchpad Pro), optimized for iPad/Pixel 9 Fold.
 A six-note pentatonic blues scale (C4, Eb4, F4, F#4, G4, Bb4) catalyzes CA evolution and audio, with a vibrant six-color palette and AES-encrypted steganography.
 Hosted on Replit for instant access.
 Part of a Monome Maiden successor vision.

 ## Features
 - **React UI**: Dynamic controls for pause, reset, randomize, CA speed, and bytebeat.